HEPData/hepdata-validator/README.rst

     $ hepdata-validate -d ../TestHEPSubmission

-To validate a zip file in the current directory:
+To validate a zipped or archive file in the current directory:

 .. code:: bash

-    $ hepdata-validate -z TestHEPSubmission.zip
+    $ hepdata-validate -a TestHEPSubmission.zip

 To validate a single yaml file in the current directory: